 The 'object' positions' will be observed with the AO loop closed.
 For the 'sky' positions, the AO loop will be open.
-Table 7-15 describes the parameters of this template.

 By default, there is no telescope offset before the first exposure.
 The telescope moves back to its original position at the end of the template.